SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Clearly such people couldn't be dragged all the way to PES if a mock happened there.

 The second offline mock at NLS was when three friends called me since they wanted to practice for a tournament, and I brought two people from PES along.
-These offline sessions had fun vibes because we did get the tourney excitement of being at a new campus, and facing new people.
+These offline sessions had fun vibes because we did get the tourney excitement of being at a new campus and facing new people.

 For the offline session at PES, an NLS friend of mine dragged her friend to PES and we did a half BP.
 I was disappointed with the PES turnout because I had thought the debate being local would drive more people.